threefoldfoundation/info_threefold_pub/wiki/decentralization/councils/threefold_councils_.md

 ## Wisdom Council

-A group of 9-12 people who protect the interests of the ThreeFold Foundation and support growth of a new Conscious Internet.
+A group of 9-12 people who protect the interests of the ThreeFold Dubai and support growth of a new Conscious Internet.

 ### What do they do?